Habibullahabib/FlaskAssignment/README.md

 ## Flask Authentication project

-Flask Authentication project firstly we used to basic Authentication and then we can Flask-login.after login we are going to dashboard.in thi dashboard we are make a api and list the  post.and click the post/id going to post details page.
+Flask Authentication project firstly we used to basic Authentication and then we can Flask-login.after login we are going to dashboard.in this dashboard we are make a api and list the  post.and click the post/id going to post details page.